What is heart-healthy eating?

 Low-fat or nonfat mayonnaise, margarine, sour cream, cream cheese, and salad dressings

-Refined grains, biscuits, cornbread, muffins, pancakes, breakfast pastries, doughnuts, waffles, granolas, fried rice, and packaged pasta and rice mixes
+Refined grains (white flour, white rice), biscuits, cornbread, muffins, pancakes, breakfast pastries, doughnuts, waffles, granolas, fried rice, and packaged pasta and rice mixes

 Vegetables (dark green, red and orange, legumes, beans and peas, starchy vegetables, and other vegetables)

-Vegetables fried or prepared with butter, cheese, or cream sauce; olives, avocados
+Vegetables fried or prepared with butter, cheese,cream sauce; or salt, olives

-Fresh, frozen, or canned, without added fat or sauce
+Fresh, frozen, or canned, without added fat, salf or sauce

 Fruit (whole, cut up, pureed, and 100 percent fruit juice)